zuyicen/Sketch-Agent/README.md

 ---

+## 💡 Model Recommendations

+> **For daily element manipulation & editing**, we strongly recommend **DeepSeek-V4-Flash**.
+Pillz testing confirms it delivers an exceptional balance of cost-efficiency and performance for routine layer operations.
+>
+> **For generating polished, complete UI pages**, **Kimi-K2.6** is highly recommended.
+It demonstrates outstanding aesthetic judgment and produces visually refined full-page designs.

+---

 ## ✨ Features

 - **🎨 Generate UI from Text** — Describe any interface (e.g., *"a login page with email, password, and social login buttons"*) and watch AI build the layer structure on your artboard.